-The plan is being submitted by Sakâw Askiy Management Inc. (Sakâw), the corporation that holds the PA FMA on behalf of six shareholders, to gain approval for consumptive and non-consumptive activities on the TSA.
+The plan is being submitted by Sakâw Askiy Management Inc. (Sakâw), the corporation that holds the PA FMA on behalf of seven shareholders, to gain approval for consumptive and nonconsumptive activities on the TSA.
 These activities include harvesting, the staging or storage of wood, road construction, maintenance and reclamation, and renewal (tree planting, scarification, regeneration assessments).
-The six shareholders are AC Forestry, Carrier Forest Products, Dunkley Lumber (Edgewood Forest Products Operations), Montreal Lake Business Ventures, NorSask Forest Products and Tolko Industries Ltd. (Meadow Lake OSB Division).
+The seven shareholders are AC Forestry, Carrier Forest Products, Dunkley Lumber (Edgewood Forest Products Operations), Montreal Lake Business Ventures, NorSask Forest Products, Prince Albert Pulp Inc. and Tolko Industries Ltd. (Meadow Lake OSB Division).
+No consumptive or non-consumptive activities are planned for PAPI at this time.

 As a result of changes to the Forest Operating Plan Standard (effective June 2022), harvest events are now spatially defined on the operating plan maps.
 Forest management in Saskatchewan follows the natural forest pattern (NFP) approach which requires forest managers to plan at the landscape, event and harvest block scales.
 Harvest events and the blocks associated with these events are presented on the intermediate scale maps.
 Events are planned to "more closely resemble a natural, fire dominated landscape by emulating sizes, shapes and structures at the event and block level together with strategic planning of harvest operations to reduce forest fragmentation at the landscape level."
 (Forest Operating Plan Standard, June 2022, Table 1).
 For the purpose of delineating events, Sakâw followed the FMP definition and only refined the boundary to exclude events which had already been reported as complete in the Forest Management Plan Annual Report.
-The events range in size from 3 ha to 65,953 ha.
+The events range in size from 1 ha to 35,572 ha.
 When determining year of new road construction specific to the event commencement, if the event had historical access that pre-dated the FMP approval (April 01, 2018), 2018 was assumed to be the commencement date.

-The operating plan covers the five-year period from April 1, 2023 to March 31, 2028.
+The operating plan covers the five-year period from April 1, 2024 to March 31, 2029.
 Upon approval, the final maps and documents that make up the plan will be made available on the Sakâw website.

-Each of Sakâw's shareholders (allocation holders) contributed to the development of this operating plan following a process outlined in Sakâw's Operating Zone Agreement.
+Each of Sakâw 's shareholders (allocation holders) contributed to the development of this operating plan following a process outlined in Sakâw 's Operating Zone Agreement.
 The TSA is partitioned into operating zones, within which a shareholder has been allocated the hardwood volume and a shareholder has been allocated the softwood volume.
 These operating zones are combined to form three planning areas.